sourmash-bio/sourmash/doc/tutorial-lemonade.md

 g__Prosthecochloris,s__Prosthecochloris vibrioformis
 ```

-Now we can re-classify the metagenome using the combined information:
+And if we re-classify the metagenome using the combined information, we see:
 ```
 sourmash tax metagenome -g SRR8859675.x.gtdb+MAGS.csv \
     -t gtdb-rs207.taxonomy.sqldb MAGs.lineage.csv \